ak-wizzy/Entra-ID_account-creation/README.md

 # 🚀 Entra ID Bulk User Creation Script

 This PowerShell script automates the creation of new Entra ID (Azure AD) user accounts from a CSV file.
-It also handles license assignment, manager assignment, and group membership — even auto-creates missing groups!
+It also handles manager assignment, and group membership — even auto-creates missing groups!

 ---